top of page

 Production Design, Build & Costume Design: Josh McIntosh

-Costume Maker: Jim Iodiannes
+Costume Maker: Jim Iodiannes & Jo Fahan

 Co-Composers & Musicians: David Megarrity and Samuel Vincent

-Lighting Designer: Jason Glenwright
+Lighting Designer: Geoff Squires

 Sound Designer: Guy Webster